Seren-Hughes/boops-and-snoots-rescue/README.md

     - JustGiving brand logo used on [Donate page] by JustGiving from Media Assets [Link to the image](https://www.justgiving.com/media-centre/media-assets)

 - **Spreadshirt UK**
-    - T-shirt Mock-up created using the Spreadshirt mock-up generator.
+    - T-shirt Mock-up used on [Donate page] created using the Spreadshirt mock-up generator.
 [Link to Spreadshirt Uk](https://www.spreadshirt.co.uk/create-your-own?productType=812&productTypeCategory=CG01)

-**Video**
+### **Video**
 - **Pexels**
     - Video of person petting orange cat on [Index page - modal] by ROMAN ODINTSOV from Pexels [Link to the video](https://www.pexels.com/video/a-person-petting-a-cat-5668810/)

+### **Icons and Fonts**

 - FontAwesome – Used for icons across the site.

 - Favicon Generator – Used to create the website’s favicon.

+- Google Fonts:
+    - Quicksand Designed by Andrew Paglinawan used for typography.
-- Google Fonts – [Font name] used for typography.
+    - Lato Designed by Łukasz Dziedzic used for typography.

-- GIMP – A great free alternative for image editing, perfect for users who don’t have access to Adobe products.

 ## Acknowledgments
 - acknowledgment to mentors, peers, tutors, friends, family, facilitator (who ever contributed and helped with the project)